YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Data-literacy/README.md

 Data literacy means that, wherever possible, decisions should be based on data not hunches or guesses.
 Data isn’t just for ‘geeks’, non-specialists must understand its importance

+Let's **join the open ecosystem** and learn how to engage with data leveraging open source tools and gaining an appreciation of open standards.

 ## Objectives

 - Basing decisions on data and evidence